-When dental health becomes unbalanced, it becomes easier for bacteria to enter the bloodstream through the oral cavity.
+When oral health becomes unbalanced, it becomes easier for bacteria to enter the bloodstream through the oral cavity.
 Infections of the mouth can harm major organs.
 Often times the heart can become inflamed due to this bacteria; damaging the heart valves and tissues.
 Digestion problems are another concern with poor dental health.
 When the digestive process of the mouth is not fully realized, people are at higher risk of digestion disorders like irritable bowel syndrome and intestinal failure.

 Results of AGD studies have linked 90% of systemic diseases with oral manifestations.
 This means that conditions like diabetes, kidney disease, and many forms of cancer all have symptoms that affect the mouth.
 This includes swollen and discolored gums, mouth ulcers, and dry mouth.
 Regular dental evaluations can be the first place where these major diseases are diagnosed, and therefore treated in their early stages.
-When dental health is not maintained, it becomes much more difficult to properly diagnose these symptoms.
+When health is not maintained, it becomes much more difficult to properly diagnose these symptoms.